gamesbook/pyprototypr/docs/manual.rst

 **pyprototypr** is a program for designing & creating simple graphical outputs.

-**pyprototypr** allows you to easily write a script - i.e. a recipe or list of instructions - in a text file, that creates a game board, a set of cards or tiles, or any other, similar, regular graphical designs.
+**pyprototypr** allows you to easily write a *script* i.e. a recipe or list of instructions in a text file, that defines a game board, or a set of cards or tiles, or any other, similar, regular graphical designs.
+When the script is "run" (or executed) it will create a PDF document containing this design.

 In more technical terms, **pyprototypr** is a Python module which makes use of third-party graphical and font modules - primarily the excellent ReportLab